-- Accommodation, as mentioned in the itinerary table above, or similar hotels - Breakfast and dinner (primarily typical local cuisine) - All transfers and sightseeing by busses (please note that AC might not be available at all times) - Flight from Delhi to Gaya or Patna.
-Potential conducting airlines are IndiGo, VisTara, Airlndia, GoAir. - Entrance fees as described in the itinerary - All taxes, parking charges and driver allowances - Tour guides
+- Accommodation, as mentioned in the itinerary table above, or similar hotels - Breakfast and dinner (primarily typical local cuisine) - All transfers and sightseeing by busses (please note that A/C might not be available at all times) - Flights from Delhi to Gaya or Patna and from Lumbini to Kathmandu.
+Potential conducting airlines are IndiGo, VisTara, AirIndia, GoAir. - Entrance fees as described in the itinerary - All taxes, parking charges and driver allowances - Tour guides